-Patsy died of cancer in 2006.
+Patsy died of ovarian cancer in 2006.
 John has since remarried and lives in western United States.

-While John and Patsy faced their own battle with doubters, JonBenet’s brother Burke also came under suspicion.
+While John and Patsy faced their own battle with doubters, JonBenet’s brother Burke also came under suspicion in the murder case.

 In a controversial CBS television show that aired in September 2016, forensic pathologist Dr Werner Spitz said there was reason to believe the then-nine-year-old struck JonBenet with a heavy flashlight and accidentally killed her.